leegriever/Kmeans/README.md

 # Kmeans-
-Kmeans algorithm implemented in c and python
+This is Kmeans algorithem implemented both in python and c , written as a part of Software Project course at Tel Aviv University.